-Chicken coops can be made from almost anything – revamping an old shed or camping trailer, using scrap lumber, PVC pipes, 50 gallon barrels, tarps, kits, and the list goes on.
+Chicken coops can be made from almost anything – revamping an old shed or camping trailer, using scrap lumber, PVC pipes, 50 gallon barrels, tarps, kits, pallets, and the list goes on.
 Wood is the most commonly used material for coop building.
 Depending on the size of your coop, buying new lumber can get expensive.

 I was able to find a couple of businesses which sell used or scrap lumber and this worked nicely for my 4’x 8′ coop.
-I even found some used windows and a couple sets of unused shingle there.
+I even found some used windows and a couple sets of unused shingles there.
 If you decide to build your coop with used lumber, be prepared to pull out some nails, cut out some broken pieces, and to be creative with what you find.

-Another view of my coop (left) – I lucked out in finding a few stacks of new shingles to use!
+A view of my coop – I lucked out in finding a few stacks of new shingles to use!
 I also saved extra space inside the coop by building the nest boxes on the outside – you can see the row of nest boxes in the picture, jutting out on the right side (which is actually the back of the coop).
 There are 8 total boxes for them to choose from.

 Where To Find Coop Building Supplies